 LUCI has identified the Glossy Black Cockatoo (GBC) as a target species for conservation management in the Lockyer Uplands landscape.
 Listed as a vulnerable species in Queensland and New South Wales, a number of local sightings had been reported for the Glossy Black.

-LUCI is mentored in its GBC project by researchers from Griffith University’s School of Environmental Futures Research Institute.
-In Phase 1 of the GBC Project (2015-2016), which involved twenty one landholders in the Lockyer Uplands, LUCI established the presence of GBCs across ten of the participating properties.
+LUCI is mentored in its GBC project by Dr Guy Castley, Griffith University’s School of Environmental Futures Research Institute and a Board member of the Glossy Black Conservancy.
+Phase 1 of the GBC Project (2015-2016) involved twenty one landholders in the Lockyer Uplands and established the presence of GBCs across ten sites on participating properties.
 The project collected preliminary information on GBC feed trees (Allocasuarina species) as well as about some GBC habitat features (e.g. water sources and tree hollows) on the properties.

-LUCI has now commenced Phase 2 of the project, a five year project focusing on questions relating to the phenology of GBC feed trees and usage of feed trees.
+Phase 2 of the project, which commenced in 2017, is a five year project focusing on questions relating to the phenology of GBC feed trees and usage of feed trees.
 Participants will monitor feed tree variables such as size, sex, flower/pollen and cone density as well as the presence of orts.
 The project will provide information relating to a number of questions such as when are different Allocasuarina species fruiting, what are the cone ripening time frames, which trees are being used from one year to the next and how is age related to desirability of the seed?

 For more information on GBCs visit Atlas of Living Australia, or the Glossy Black Conservancy and submit your sightings.
 LUCI members also participate in the Glossy Black Conservancy’s Annual Birding Day.